ghwfluffy/fluffycoin/README.md

 Stock tickers can be created on the chain and shares of the stock traded.
 Stocks can be created as privately owned stocks, where all of the shares belong to the origin wallet and they distribute privately as they see fit.
 Or stocks can be created as public stocks with an IPO price and an IPO duration.

 Public stocks have a built in way of providing dividens.
 A special quirk makes it so they can never sell below the IPO price.
 If the IPO price is 1 fluffycoin, the stock can only be traded for more than 1 fluffycoin.
 If it is resold at the IPO price, the stock immediately resolves into that many fluffycoins for the seller and that many fluffycoins is added to a pool specific to that stock.
 This pool also grows for every trade of that stock.
 A percentage of the transaction fee from trading a public stock goes into the pool.
 During Reconciliation Blocks, public stocks traded during the last period have a chance of minting new shares.
-This will remove the IPO price from the pool for each minted stock, and assign it to a stock holder.
+This will remove the IPO price from the pool for each minted stock, and assign it to a random stock holder.

 #### Covered Calls